Yoga Sūtra Chapter One verse 34

 pracchardana-vidhāraṇābhyāṃ vā prāṇasya ||34||

-Or, through both lengthening the exhale and holding out of the breath.pracchardana - lengthening the exhalevidhāraṇā - retentionvā - orprāṇa - breath, inward air, vital force
+Or, through both lengthening the exhale and holding out of the breath.pracchardana - lengthening the exhalevidhāraṇā - retentionvā - orprāṇa - vital force; the breath of life; breath; inward air

 Commentaries and ReflectionsT Krishnamacharya: